THC vs TAC: An In-Depth Comparison

 - Cannabichromene (CBC)

 THC is short for tetrahydrocannabinol.
 In its active form, it is scientifically known as delta-9-tetrahydrocannabinol or delta-9-THC.
 This is the most abundant cannabinoid in marijuana plants.
-Additionally, it is the primary psychoactive compound and responsible for the “high” you get when after consuming marijuana.
-Generally speaking, abundant THC levels will yield a more intense high than when THC concentration is low.
+Additionally, it is the primary psychoactive compound that’s responsible for the “high” you get after consuming marijuana.
+Generally speaking, abundant THC levels will yield a more intense high than when THC concentrations are low.

 TAC speaks to the chemical makeup and profile of any cannabis or hemp plant by listing all of its active ingredients.
-The Total Active Cannabinoids include THC, CBD, CBC, CBG, and CBN.
+The Total Active Cannabinoids include and are not limited to; THC, CBD, CBC, CBG, and CBN.
 As such, TAC indicates the whole potency of the product.
-While THC is but one compound, TAC considers all of the active compounds that the product holds.
+While THC is but one compound, TAC considers all of the active compounds that the final plant or product holds.

 The main difference between THC and other TAC compounds is the different effects that those compounds individually yield.
-THC is the primary psychoactive cannabinoid found in cannabis plants.
+THC is the primary psychoactive cannabinoid found in cannabis plants that delivers a psychoactive effect.
 The reason why it has those effects has to do with its binding to the CB1 receptor of the endocannabinoid system (ECS), which is abundant in the brain.
+There is also a CB2 receptor, and cannabinoids are received through these receptors.

 The Relationship Between THC And TAC Compounds

-The most significant relationship between THC and TAC compounds is CBD’s ability to counteract THC psychoactive effects.
-Several studies indicate that CBD has antipsychotic effects and can counteract the euphoric and anxiety feeling induced by THC.
+The most significant relationship between THC and TAC compounds is CBD’s potential that may counteract THC psychoactive effects.
+Several studies indicate that CBD may offer antipsychotic effects.
+In this way, it could counteract the euphoria and anxiety induced by THC, or “balance” the euphoric experience.
 Thus, CBD might temper the effects of THC somewhat.
-Some studies suggest CBD is cannabis’s neuroprotective compound and helps counteract the adverse side effects of THC.
+Some studies suggest CBD is cannabis’s neuroprotective compound; if proven, that would mean it could help counteract potential adverse side effects of THC (usually over consumption of THC).

 How They Affect Each Other

-As mentioned, CBD, one of the active cannabinoids, counteracts the effect of THC.
-While CBD does not affect the THC compound, it does soften THC’s effect when consumed in sufficient amounts.
+As mentioned, CBD, one of the active cannabinoids, has been understood to counteract the psychotropic effect of THC.
+While CBD does not affect the THC compound, it does “soften” or “calm” THC’s psychoactive effect when CBD is consumed in sufficient amounts.

-The entourage effect is another way in which the active cannabinoid compounds interact with one another.
+The “entourage effect” is another way in which the active cannabinoid compounds interact with one another.
 The entourage effect is when the active cannabinoids interact with each other and affect one another to yield more potent results.
+It is the entourage effect that is the descriptor of the experience of “all plant” compounds from a specific cannabis sativa L. plant.
+Each version of the cannabis plant has similar cannabinoid and terpenoid compounds inherent to that genetic version of the plant.
+This is why there are different names of cannabis plants that describe the “entourage effect” when consumed by the end user.

-When consumed each on their own, every cannabinoid will yield a certain variety of effects.
-However, the presence of other compounds does ramp up the effect of the final product.
-Aside from interacting with other active cannabinoids, TAC compounds also interact with terpenes and flavonoids to further enhance the final effect it has on you.
+When individual cannabinoids are consumed each on their own, every cannabinoid yields a certain variety of effects.
+However, the presence of other natural plant compounds does ramp up the effect of the final product.
+Aside from interacting with other active cannabinoids, TAC compounds also interact with terpenes and flavonoids (taste and smell) to further enhance the final effect of a cannabis based product.

 We are yet to fully understand the synergistic interaction cannabinoids can have and the benefits they bring.
 There are many benefits to derive from taking full-spectrum products that contain most compounds from the cannabis plant.
-A better understanding of the synergistic interaction of the compounds helps consumers purchase products that deliver exactly what they look for.
+A better understanding of the synergistic interaction of the compounds helps consumers purchase products that deliver exactly what they look for, and why cannabis genetic owners name their plants.
+There are a few thousand versions of cannabis sativa L. plants.
+The low THC varieties are referred to as marijuana, and the low THC varieties are referred to as hemp.
+Individual cannabinoids can be concentrated when extracted, and when combined in concentrations those cannabinoids can deliver various effects.
+The research is ongoing, and one should consult their doctor if taking any prescription medication to ensure no adverse affects.

 Examples of TAC Uses

-While we have a relatively good understanding of THC and CBD’s potential benefits, we still need research on most of the other cannabinoids.
+While we have a relatively good understanding of THC and CBD’s general effects, we still need human clinical trials and funded research on most of the other cannabinoids.
 The research body and knowledge of most TAC compounds are limited at best.
+Pharmaceutical companies should be leading this research for the betterment of mankind.

-That said, below are some examples of how to use some cannabinoid compounds to determine total active compounds in cannabis products.
+That said, below are some examples of how to use cannabinoid compounds to determine the total active compounds in cannabis products.

 Perhaps the most renowned and most sought-after cannabinoid after THC.
-CBD recently received a lot of interest in the media.
+CBD recently received a lot of interest in the media, because it can be found in low THC versions of cannabis.
 It is the second most abundant active ingredient and, thus, makes up a large proportion of the TAC’s measures.
 Crucially, the compound is non-psychoactive, unlike THC.
-As such, it does not make you high but does still deliver its potentially therapeutic benefits.
+As such, it does not make you high but may still deliver effects with potential therapeutic benefits.
+Potential benefits are not enough for a doctor to prescribe, because cannabinoids are found naturally in cannabis plants – just like most dietary supplements are found naturally in plants.

 Although this compound first appeared 50 years ago, we are yet to fully understand its benefits.
 However, we know that, like THC and CBD, CBD derives from cannabigerolic acid (CBGA).
 CBGA converts to CBCA before finally converting into CBC.
-Some of its potential benefits include pain and inflammation relief alongside acne treatment.
+Early research by scientists are just now exploring what these concentrated versions of cannabinoids are, and what they do when ingested.

 CBN comes from the oxidation and decomposition of THC molecules.
 The concentration of CBN increases as the cannabis plant ages.
-This because of accumulative exposure to oxygen and heat from the environment.
-Studies show that CBN has potential as a sleep aid, bone healing, anti-inflammatory, antibiotic, and it’s an appetite stimulant, anti-convulsant, and pain reliever.
+This is because of cumulative exposure to oxygen and heat from the environment.

-CBG is non-psychoactive and can actually decrease the psychoactivity induced by THC, just as CBD does.
-This allows cannabis users to benefit from THC without experiencing intense highs that might impair them.
-Additionally, studies show CBG has the potential to relieve pain and inflammation, improve brain function, fight anxiety and depression, improve eye health, and combat psoriasis.
+CBG is non-psychoactive and may potentially decrease the psychoactivity induced by THC, just as CBD may.
+This allows cannabis users to enojy THC without experiencing intense highs that might impair them.

 In addition to individual benefits, all the cannabinoids classified under TAC yield the entourage effect when used together.
-As such, they tend to be more effective in relieving pain and inflammation, improving brain function, combating depression, and boosting one’s overall health than THC or any other cannabinoid might be on their own.
+As such, they may be more effective together than THC or any other cannabinoid might be on their own.

 THC Vs TAC – The Takeaway

 When we talk about THC vs TAC, we are not talking about one compound versus the other and which is better.
-We are talking about the effectiveness of one compound on its own against a whole lot of compounds combined.
-The TAC measure provides a more insightful look into the potency of the cannabinoid product at hand.
+We are talking about one compound on its own against a whole lot of compounds combined.
+The TAC levels as determined from a COA lab test provides a more insightful look into the cannabinoid product at hand.
 When it comes to THC specifically, it can point out the full extent of the strength the THC has on a particular product.
-All valuable info for cannabis enthusiasts.
+THC by itself vs. THC when combined with other cannabis plant compounds has been known to deliver different effects to the end user.